 Note: These next three exercises must be performed with great care.
 The aim of them is to mobilize the sciatic nerve, and nerves are very delicate.
 These exercises are not the same as stretching a muscle.
 DO NOT push into pain.
 The moment you feel a stretch, withdraw from the exercise.

 These exercises are different ways of performing an activity directed to the sciatic nerve, with the same purpose.

 Different people may find different ways of doing them more comfortably.
 The following are three different options to try.
 Find what is most comfortable for you.

 - Lie on your back and wrap a belt around the foot.

-- Lift the leg up towards the ceiling until a light stretch is felt, and hold the end of the belt with your hand.
+- Lift the leg up toward the ceiling until a light stretch is felt, and hold the end of the belt with your hand.

-- Slowly turn your leg towards the inside, and pull on the belt to move the leg towards the inside.
+- Slowly turn your leg toward the inside, and pull on the belt to move the leg toward the inside.

 - Perform 3 repetitions, twice a day.

 - Lie down on a flat surface and lift the pain-ridden leg at right angles to your back while keeping the knee bent, which will be your starting position.

 - Keeping the foot relaxed, extend the knee without moving the thigh.

 - When the knee is extended at its most, actively pull the toe toward your shin.

 - When you reach the point where you feel a pulling sensation along your leg, let go and return to the starting position.